junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 (in film): in River's book when Sam Garner walks in : 22 floors, number of rooms in each floor: 0-1st (16), 2-5 (14), 6-14 (12), 15-16 (10), 17-18 (8), 19-20 (6), 21-22 (4), total to 252 rooms; in reality when Rory walks in: 7 floors, number of rooms in each floor: 0 (34), 1 (42), 2 (35), 3 (34), 4 (40), 5 (38), 6 (40), 7 (39), total to 302 rooms (but Rory's room is Floor 8)

+(in my version): 77 levels tall (to be similar height as Chrysler Building), distribute alphabetically, Rory and Dean on same floor next door (Winchester and Williams are close enough), educated estimate based on last name distribution, they are in 73-75 floor.
+Set them in 66 floor, Hell number. has to climb 11 levels when escaping to the rooftop, takes about 2 min

 #### Graveyard location

 New York Marble Cemetery